itssaram/Covid-19-data-analysis-/README.md

 # Covid-19-data-analysis
-data processing and analysis on covid dataset.
+Data processing and analysis on covid dataset using Pandas and Metaplotlib libraries.